 “Members may combine the necessary number of points from their World of Hyatt account with those in one other specially designated World of Hyatt account in order to have a sufficient number of points to redeem a particular award.”

 Just because you can transfer your points between Hyatt accounts doesn’t mean you should.
 However, there are a few situations in which I will outline below where it absolutely makes sense.

 Booking a Longer Award Stay: Perhaps the most obvious reason to combine Hyatt points is to book a longer award stay than you might otherwise be able to afford on your own.
 If two members each had 50,000 World of Hyatt points, combining them into one account will allow them to book a longer award stay without having separate reservations.
-This will ultimately remove complication.
+This will ultimately remove complications.

 The Hyatt Globalist Guest of Honor Perk: Do you have a friend or relative with Hyatt’s top tier Globalist status?
 If so, you can take advantage of what Hyatt calls the Guest of Honor perk.
 You can transfer points to the Hyatt Globalist member’s account to book an award for you.
 When they do this, you will receive all of the Globalist perks and a taste of what Hyatt’s top tier status is like.

 Reset Your Points Expiration Date: If you don’t have any account activity for 24 straight months in your World of Hyatt account, any points you have will expire and be forfeited.
 By transferring a small amount of Hyatt points to another member, you will reset the clock on your expiration date and avoid forfeiting your entire balance.